Tomography Model#

 - reconstruction array and a dict containing the recon parameters.

-recon (jax array): the reconstruction volume
+recon (numpy or jax array): the reconstruction volume

 - recon_dict (dict): A dict obtained from